minjo1234/TIL/3.Resource/CS/Cloud/AWS/Load Balancer.md

 the same user same instance
-if you don't use sticky session, user authenticate
+if you don't use sticky session, user authenticate all page changes

 ### Sticky Session - Cookie Names